humbug/php-scoper/README.md

 - When using a PHAR (created by [Box][box] or any other PHAR building tool), you can use the [`Phar::extractTo()`][phar-extract-to] method.

-Also take into consideration that bundling code in a PHAR is not guaranteed to work out of the box either.
-Indeed there is a number of things such as

-For this reason, you should also h

 ## Contributing